vishal-m25/Obsidian/Learnings/java/java.md

 - Internally backed by **HashMap** of key and an empty Object (dummy object)

 #### LinkedHashSet
-- maintains the insertion order
+- Maintains the insertion order
-- uses hash function for storing and accessing
+- LinkedHashMap is used under the hood
 - the node consists of
 	- key
 	- value